 On the 1861 census Eleanor Boughey is recorded as a grocer next to the British School in Bath Street.

 Later in that year the Leader had no hesitation in recommending the Bath Street Educational Establishment of Mrs. Boughey, who had over 20 years mature experience as a teacher and who charged moderate fees for the education of young ladies belonging to the higher and middle classes….the best in town!

 English Language, History, Geography, Composition and Plain Sewing were all taught.

 Prices varied according to age and type of board; weekly boarders for example were charged £4 per quarter.

-With 25 years experience and promising ‘small profits and quick returns’, the latter had come to Ilkeston from Newthorpe, Nottinghamshire, at the end of 1860 with his then wife Kitty, moving into the Bath Street premises vacated by William Stocks.
+With 25 years experience and promising ‘small profits and quick returns’, Joseph had come to Ilkeston from Newthorpe, Nottinghamshire, at the end of 1860 with his then wife Kitty (formerly Bennett), moving into the Bath Street premises vacated by William Stocks.

 Kitty died at Eastwood in December 1865 aged 58.